-You can either install the center of the rainfly directly onto the tree straps of your hammock and use the ridgeline to keep it above you or you can use some of the included guylines to hang it up a little higher so it gives you more space.
+Or use some of the included guy lines to hang it up a little higher so it gives you more space.

 The aluminum tent stakes have notches in them you can securely attach the bungee cables that come off of each corner to.

-The bungee cables also have plastic tabs on them you can use to securely fasten guylines too if the tent stakes are too far away to reach.
+The bungee cables also have plastic tabs on them you can use to securely fasten guy lines to if the tent stakes are too far away to reach.

 Pros & Cons